- NSSBC 2017

 - Steel Bridge

 OSU ASCE participates regularly in a number of outreach and service efforts within the OSU / Corvallis community and beyond.
-Below are some of the many events OSU ASCE has been involved in:
+Below are some of the many efforts OSU ASCE has been involved in:

 OSU Engineering Expo

 The chapter participates in the Engineering Expo sponsored each spring by the OSU College of Engineering, and demonstrates ASCE OSU student projects to high school students, parents and industry.
-Chapter members answer questions not only pertaining to ASCE, but also about the civil engineering program at OSU and why incoming students should consider majoring in engineering.
+Chapter members answer questions not only pertaining to ASCE, but also about the civil engineering program at OSU.

-CH2M-Hill, in association with OSU ASCE and OSU's College of Engineering and School of Civil and Construction Engineering sponsors and conducts an annual model bridge contest.
+CH2M, in association with OSU ASCE and OSU's College of Engineering and School of Civil and Construction Engineering, hosts an annual model bridge contest.
 This contest requires high school students to make a basswood bridge to a specification with the intent to be as efficient as possible with the highest ratio of load carried to weight of the bridge.
-The 45th annual contest was held in 2014, with the winning bridge carrying over 5000 times its own weight.
+The 50th annual contest will be held in 2019.
 The contest is intended to promote interest in engineering and provides an opportunity for high school teachers to introduce the concepts of design and testing of engineering structures to their students.
 ASCE student chapter members volunteer their time and expertise to run the contest each year.

 Nicaragua Water Sanitation System Projects